Financial Stress Leads to Symptoms of Depression, PTSD

 Once you’ve reached consensus on your financial priorities, you can begin to address the specific causes of your mental distress.

-If you need help finding a positive financial path, consider speaking with one of our certified credit counselors.
-Debt and budget counseling is always free and can go a long way toward alleviating your financial stress.
+If you need help finding a positive financial path, consider speaking with one of MMI's certified credit counselors.
+Debt and budget counseling is always free and can go a long way toward alleviating your financial stress by providing you with expert, judgment-free advice and access to helpful resources.

 Mental illness is very common and no one should ever feel ashamed or embarrassed to admit that they need help.
 Once again, if you or someone you know is dealing with symptoms of depression, anxiety, or any other mental illness, please seek assistance from a qualified mental health professional in your area.
-For helpful mental health resources, visit MentalHealth.gov (a division of the U.S. Department of Health & Human Services) and NAMI.org (The National Alliance on Mental Illness).
+For helpful mental health resources, visit MentalHealth.gov (a division of the U.S. Department of Health & Human Services) and NAMI.org.